Ardara, County Donegal

-Ardara, one of Donegal’s five designated heritage towns, is located in the southwest of the county.
-The town is near the Owenea River, known for salmon and trout fishing.
-Just beyond Ardara lies the Glengesh Pass, a scenic route leading to Glencolumbkille.
+Ardara (pronounced as Arr-drahh) is one of County Donegal's five designated heritage towns.
+The town is near the Owenea River (pronounced Owen-ee-ahh), a 'burn' known for salmon and trout fishing.
+Just beyond Ardara lies the Glengesh Pass, a scenic route leading to Glencolmcille.

 History

 The Donegal County Directory for 1862 shows the administrative positions that were held in the county in that year, including several in Ardara.
-There is a photograph of Brendan Behan in Ardara with a glass of tomato juice while visiting Gildea's (now the Beehive) in 1960.
+There is a photograph of Brendan Behan in Ardara with a glass of tomato juice while visiting Gildea's (now The Beehive) in 1960.

 The town's name derives from an ancient earthen ring-fort that sits atop a hill northeast of the town.
 Christianity was introduced to Ardara in the 6th century by Saint Conall Caol, a direct descendant of Saint Colmcille.
 From the mid-17th to the late 19th century, the Nesbitt family of Woodhill played a significant role in Ardara's commercial development.

-Ardara has a long-standing association with the tweed and knitwear industries.
+Ardara (pronounced as Arr-drahh) has a long-standing association with the tweed and knitwear industries.
 Since the 1870s, this trade has been a cottage industry, with locals producing hand-spun and hand-dyed woollen and tweed garments.
 The Ardara Heritage Centre, formerly the town's courthouse, provides insights into the evolution of the tweed industry.
 Today, several shops in Ardara continue to sell local tweed and knitwear.

-Stained-glass artist Evie Hone's Rose Window can be seen in Ardara's Holy Family Church.
+Stained-glass artist Evie Hone's 'Rose Window' can be seen in the Church of the Holy Family (known locally as 'the Chapel'), the Catholic church in Ardara.